jju/bike/cyclisttactics/tdm-racing.md

 # Season 3 - 2023

-The second season for Dubious Monk Racing saw the team falter a bit.
+The second season for Dubious Monk Racing saw the team falter a bit, so they brought in some new blood to get things on track.
+This year brought more of a focus on flatter races.

 ## Roster